 Experts still haven't definitively proven that vaccinated people can't be asymptomatic carriers of the virus, which is one reason they're still recommended to continue wearing masks and social distancing in public.
 However, the CDC noted that "a growing body of evidence suggests that full vaccinated people are less likely to have asymptomatic infection and potentially less likely to transmit SARS-CoV-2 to others."
 Investigation is ongoing, the agency said.

 So why lift some of the restrictions on social gatherings now?
 Richard Besser, MD, president and CEO of the Robert Wood Johnson Foundation and a former acting director of the CDC, said in a statement to the Associated Press that he hoped the new guidance would provide "momentum for everyone to get vaccinated when they can," while giving states "the patience to follow the public health roadmap needed to reopen their economies and communities safely."

 Can I Gather in Groups Under the CDC's New Guidelines?

-Data and new evidence might cause these guidelines to be changed and, as Dr. Walensky said, this is not "our final destination."
+Data and new evidence might cause these guidelines to be changed, and as CDC Director Rochelle Walensky MD, MPH, said, this is not "our final destination."
 But with more Americans getting vaccinated, "a growing body of evidence now tells us that there are some activities that fully vaccinated people can resume at low risk to themselves," she explained.
 It's great news, and even more of a reason to continue taking all the CDC's recommended precautions (wearing a face mask, social distancing, washing your hands thoroughly and frequently, and getting the vaccine when it's your turn) to keep us moving in the right direction.